a-w-1806/DevelHub/README.md

   - Encrypt passwords using **bcrypt.js** before storing.
 - A front end UI written using **React**.
   - Manage the state of the whole application using **Redux**.
-  - Get latest five repos from registered users through **Github API**.
+  - Get latest five repos of registered users through **Github API**.

 ## Back end routes